mpolinowski/gatsby-wiki/README.md

 ### Catching Links from Markdown

 Once you start adding links inside your Markdown files, you will notice that clicking them will reload your application - which isn't good :( But no worries here is [gatsby-plugin-catch-links](https://www.gatsbyjs.org/packages/gatsby-plugin-catch-links/) coming to your rescue!
-And the nice thing about it - you just install it, add to your Gatsby plugins inside _./gatsby-config.js_ and it just works:
+And the nice thing about it - you install it, add to your Gatsby plugins inside _./gatsby-config.js_ and it just works:

 ```
 npm install --save gatsby-plugin-catch-links